reduce-algebra/reduce-algebra/generic/emacs/REDUCE/README.txt

 now.
 Eventually, I should probably use the Elisp transcendental functions, which are implemented in C, rather than those in "arith/math.red".

-E in numbers is not lowered!
-This appears to be because bigfloats are output as strings using PRIN2, so I would need to modify the way the string is generated, which would mean modifying the standard REDUCE code, which I want to avoid as much as possible.
-This will have to remain an anomaly for now.

 Factor package